AlexMercedCoder/AlexMercedCoder/readme.md

 ## Introduction

-My name is Alex Merced and I'm a software developer.
-Currently a full stack developer for Crossfield Digital and Instructor at General Assembly.
+My name is Alex Merced and I'm a software developer. my current clients include CampusGaurd, ServiceLink, GenEd and others.
+I'm also an Instructor at General Assembly.
 Feel free to contact me to consult or assist with your development project.

 ## Skills